Language Agents for Hypothesis-driven Clinical Decision Making with Reinforcement Learning: Qualitative Examples

 \section{Qualitative Examples}

 We show exemplary LA-CDM decision-making procedures.
 In Figure \ref{fig:app_qexmp1} and Figure \ref{fig:app_qexmp2}, we show two successful predictions.
 In Figure \ref{fig:app_qexmp3}, we show a failure case where the model gives a diagnosis prematurely without providing a reason, probably due to an overly confident hypothesis.
-A second type of failure case involves the model indefinitely requesting more and more tests until length limitations are reached and the decision-making process is aborted by the environment.